mwoedlinger/PaperExplorer/README.md

 - Define a date range with start and end date
 - Select arxiv tags or authors by clicking on them
 - Combine search queries with a semicolon
+- The paper list gets updated daily and upvotes get updated every sunday (see branch "uptodate")

 ## How-to run locally